Use this guide integrate Flatpeak’s Connect flow into your app using your existing framework.

 Subscribe to Lifecycle Webhooks

-FlatPeak keeps tariff data up to date post-connection.
-If customer action is needed (e.g. expired password), FlatPeak will generate an events and send it to you via webhook.
+Flatpeak keeps tariff data up to date post-connection.
+If customer action is needed (e.g. expired password), Flatpeak will generate an events and send it to you via webhook.
 Subscribe to them to inform users and guide them to re-connect when necessary.

 5